Finn-ish A list of American companies borrowing Finnish words.*

 Eero

 ...as in Eero Saarinen!
 The prolific, sculpture-driven Finnish architect who thought tables have too many legs.
-Like the author, Eero Saarinen was naturalized as an American citizen.
+Like me, Eero Saarinen was naturalized as an American citizen.
 This company sells WiFi systems.

 Levätä